 An extensive support package is available to those on the programme.
 This will include an induction, coaching, training and mentorship from inspirational and dynamic leaders, enabling trainees to develop skills in management and compassionate leadership.

-We are very excited to welcome our future leaders into NHS Wales and look forward to seeing them develop over the next 2 years.
+We are very excited to welcome our future leaders into NHS Wales and look forward to seeing them develop over the next two years.

 Alex Howells, Chief Executive of HEIW who herself is an alumna of an NHS Wales graduate programme, said “We’re extremely excited to commence our new national graduate management programme which represents another important pathway for talented individuals to join the NHS in Wales for rewarding and fulfilling careers.